Soft-CAM: Making black box models self-explainable for medical image analysis: Explainability metrics

 \subsection{Failthfulness}

-Faithfulness, also referred to as sensitivity or fidelity \cite{nielsen2023evalattai}, is a widely used metric to evaluate how accurately an explanation reflects the model’s true decision-making process.
-It assesses whether the importance scores (attributions) assigned to input features correspond to the actual impact of those features on the model’s prediction.
+Faithfulness, also referred to as sensitivity or fidelity \cite{yeh2019fidelity}, evaluates how well an explanation reflects the model’s true decision-making process.
+It assesses whether the importance assigned to input features corresponds to their actual influence on the model’s prediction.

-In our implementation, we focus on correctly classified samples from the test set.
-For each, the corresponding explanation map is upsampled to the input resolution and split into non-overlapping patches of size $33 \times 33$.
-These patches are ranked based on their mean activation values, and the top-k (k=30) most salient patches are iteratively occluded.
-After each occlusion step, we recorded the relative drop in the model's confidence score for the predicted class.
-This process yields a deletion curve, from which we compute the Area Under the Deletion Curve (AUDC).
-A lower AUDC indicates a more faithful explanation, as it reflects a greater decline in model confidence when the most important regions (as indicated by the explanation map) are removed, suggesting that those regions were indeed critical to the model's prediction.
+In our implementation, we evaluated faithfulness on correctly classified test samples.
+Each explanation map is upsampled to the input resolution and split into non-overlapping $33 \times 33$ patches, which are ranked by mean activation values.
+The top-k most salient patches are iteratively occluded, and after each step we record the relative drop in the model's confidence for the predicted class.
+This produces a deletion curve from which we computed the Area Under the Deletion Curve (AUDC).
+A lower AUDC indicates a more faithful explanation, as it reflects a sharper decrease in confidence when the regions deemed important are removed, showing that these regions effectively contributed to the model's decision.